 And this is the part where I talk for 300 words just about the kitchen…

-Mr. Kent and Jake, our friends from Total Renovations Lake Norman have been working on all of those things that you never see once the kitchen is done.
+Wes Priddy, Contractor and his team have been working on all of those things that you never see once the kitchen is done.
+(Local and need a contractor, email me and I’m happy to share our experience.)
 We (meaning I decided and then took a picture and posted it on instagram and they did all the days and days of work) moved the sink, refrigerator, stove and dishwasher and electrical stuff for two walls.
 Plus, I’m getting a big huge Thermador Hood (used!) which requires a lot of new duct work, add to that new plumbing, water lines for the fridge and lighting–there was a lot of boring (compared to picking out fabric) work to be done.
 At this point, the kitchen is about ready to be inspected so we can move on to phase two.